panterasbook29/Secure-Coding-DevSecOps-Labs/courseFiles/Section_02-staticAnalysisAndDependencies/Lab1.md

 Then patch the code and make the scan fail the build when risky patterns show up

 ## Setup
-You should have the required packages installed from the prvious section

 ```bash
 cd ~/Secure_Coding/lab-2-1